-Q4.14: How would the actuary calculate the deferred premium asset for fixed premium policies in the first year?
+Q 4.15: How would the actuary calculate the deferred premium asset for fixed premium policies in the first year?

-A: For term insurance based policies, the adjusted gross premium in the first year is zero, so the valuation net premium and the deferred premium asset in the first year would also be zero.
-For fixed premium universal life policies, the valuation net premium is a level percentage of the solved for gross premium so some policies may have a non-zero deferred premium asset.
+A: For term insurance-based policies, the adjusted gross premium in the first year is zero, so the valuation net premium and the deferred premium asset in the first year would also be zero.
+For fixed premium universal life policies, the valuation net premium is a level percentage of the solved-for gross premium so some policies may have a non-zero deferred premium asset.

-Q4.15: Are there any requirements with respect to the timing of benefits (i.e., curtate vs. continuous) in the Net Premium Reserve?
+Q 4.16: Are there any requirements with respect to the timing of benefits (i.e., curtate vs. continuous) in the Net Premium Reserve?

-A: The requirements are written in terms of an annual premium and some actuaries would interpret this as beginning of year timing.
-With respect to the benefits (death benefits, surrender benefits, etc.).
-Section 3 of VM-20 does not explicitly state requirements for the timing of such benefits.
-However, some actuaries would assume immediate payment of claims in the VM-20 reserve calculation as that is a current requirement of AG 32.
+A: The requirements are written in terms of an annual premium and some actuaries would interpret this as beginning-of-year timing.
+With respect to the benefits (death benefits, surrender benefits, etc.), Section 3 of VM-20 does not explicitly state requirements for the timing of such benefits.
+However, some actuaries would assume immediate payment of claims in the VM-20 reserve calculation as that is a requirement of Actuarial Guideline XXXII.

-Q4.16: How does the actuary apply the floors that are defined in Section 3.D?
+Q 4.17: How does the actuary apply the floors that are defined in Section 3.D?

 A: For a term insurance policy, some actuaries would compare the terminal Net Premium Reserve amounts to terminal cash value amounts and take the larger of the two.
-Then they would use these values to interpolate between policy anniversaries, and compare the result to the modal cost of insurance as described in Sections 3.D.1 and 2.
+Then they would use these values to interpolate between policy anniversaries, and compare the result to the modal cost of insurance as described in Section 3.D.1.